Dan-Viner/LinuxWS/Arch/README.md

 some notes:

-* _wifi_: in the installation process use iw and iwd. afterwords you'll probably install networkManager in your machine, so use it instead. set wifi connection following these steps:
+* _wifi_: in the installation process use iw and iwd (check this [arch-wiki-page](https://wiki.archlinux.org/index.php/Iwd)). afterwords you'll probably install networkManager in your machine, so use it instead. set wifi connection following these steps:

 		nmcli r (verify that all are enabled) nmcli d wifi rescan